cdapio/hydrator-plugins/elasticsearch-plugins/docs/Elasticsearch-realtimesink.md

 Configuration
 -------------
-**es.cluster:** The name of the cluster to connect to; defaults to *elasticsearch*
+**es.cluster:** The name of the cluster to connect to; defaults to ``'elasticsearch'``.

-**es.transportAddresses:** The addresses for nodes; specify the address for at least one node, and separate others by commas; other nodes will be sniffed out
+**es.transportAddresses:** The addresses for nodes; specify the address for at least one node, and separate others by commas; other nodes will be sniffed out.

-**es.index:** The name of the index where the data will be stored; if the index does not already exist, it will be created using Elasticsearch's default properties
+**es.index:** The name of the index where the data will be stored; if the index does not already exist, it will be created using Elasticsearch's default properties.

-**es.type:** The name of the type where the data will be stored; if it does not already exist, it will be created
+**es.type:** The name of the type where the data will be stored; if it does not already exist, it will be created.

-**es.idField:** The field that will determine the id for the document; it should match a fieldname in the Structured Record of the input; if left blank, Elasticsearch will create a unique id for each document
+**es.idField:** The field that will determine the id for the document; it should match a fieldname in the Structured Record of the input; if left blank, Elasticsearch will create a unique id for each document.

 Example
 --------

 This example connects to Elasticsearch, which is running locally, and writes the data to the specified index (*logs*) and type (*cdap*).
-The data is indexed using the timestamp (*ts*) field in the record.
+The data is indexed using the timestamp (*ts*) field in the record:

     {
         "name": "Elasticsearch",